List of body armor performance standards: Military testing: fragment ballistics

 The second part of "Casualty Reduction" strategy is a study of velocity distributions of fragments from munitions.
 Warhead explosives have blast speeds of 20000 ft/s to 30000 ft/s.
 As a result, they are capable of ejecting fragments at very high speeds of over 3300 ft/s, implying very high energy (where the energy of a fragment is 1/2 mass × velocity^{2}, neglecting rotational energy).
 The military engineering data showed that, like the fragment size, the fragment velocities had characteristic distributions.
 It is possible to segment the fragment output from a warhead into velocity groups.
 For example, 95% of all fragments from a bomb blast under 4 gr have a velocity of 3000 ft/s or less.
 This established a set of goals for military ballistic vest design.

 The random nature of fragmentation required the military vest specification to trade off mass vs. ballistic-benefit.
 Hard vehicle armor is capable of stopping all fragments, but military personnel can only carry a limited amount of gear and equipment, so the weight of the vest is a limiting factor in vest fragment protection.
 The 2-4-16-64 grain series at limited velocity can be stopped by an all-textile vest of approximately 5.4 kg/m^{2} (1.1 lb/ft^{2}).
 In contrast to the design of vest for deformable lead bullets, fragments do not change shape; they are steel and can not be deformed by textile materials.
 The 2 gr FSP (the smallest fragment projectile commonly used in testing) is about the size of a grain of rice; such small fast moving fragments can potentially slip through the vest, moving between yarns.
 As a result, fabrics optimized for fragment protection are tightly woven, although these fabrics are not as effective at stopping lead bullets.

+BR1 - BR7 (EN 1063, or CEN 1063)

+EN 1063, or CEN 1063, is a security glazing standard created by the European Committee for Standardization for measuring the protective strength of bullet-resistant glass.
+It is commonly used in conjunction with EN 1522 (Euronorm standard for Bullet Resistance in Windows, Doors, Shutters and Blinds) to form a ballistic classification system by which armored vehicles and structures are tested and rated.
+A similar classification system primarily used in the United States is NIJ Standard 0108, the U.S. National Institute of Justice's Standard for Ballistic Resistant Protective Materials which includes glass and armor plate.